MicrosoftTranslator/DocumentTranslation/README.md

 --category <category ID> | The custom Translator category ID.
 --glossary <file or folder> | The glossaries to use for this run.
 The glossary contains phrases with a defined translation in a table format.

+### Clear
+If a translation run gets interrupted or fails, it may also fail to clean up after itself and leave behind documents in the storage account.
+A repeated run will always use a fresh storage container for its operation.
+The 'clear' command deletes storage containers from failed or abandoned runs for all DOCTR runs that are using the storage account you provided in the settings.
+In order to not disrupt any other runs of the service, it limits the deletion to containers that are older than one week.

 ## Implementation Details
 Written in C#, based on .Net 5.